General Questions +

 What are the important dates in the Arch Grants Global Startup Competition?

-First, your application is assigned to 3-5 community judges who are hand-picked by the Arch Grants staff based on industry experience, expertise in the stage of your company, or other relevant qualities.
+- After the May 15th deadline, your application is assigned to 5-10 preliminary judges who are hand-picked by the Arch Grants staff based on industry experience, expertise in the stage of your company, or other relevant qualities.

-Next, the application and feedback from these judges is reviewed by the Arch Grants Competition Committee who select a group of finalist applicants to receive due diligence and are invited to pitch their business at the finalist pitch day.
-The Competition Committee is a group of dedicated community members who represent a diverse range of experiences from venture capital, corporate start-up entrepreneurs, and everything in between.
+- Around 40 companies are invited to the Finalist Round.
+The pitches are evaluated by our our Competition Committee, a group of dedicated community members who represent a diverse range of experiences from venture capital, corporate start-up entrepreneurs, and everything in between.
 The committee will base their decisions on the strength of the opportunity, scalability, the impact on the St. Louis community (economically, culturally, and otherwise) as well as the skills, assets, and value added by the management team.